MClarkDev/Arylic32/README.md

 ## Setup

 WiFi and target device configuration must currently be set at build time.

-These variables must be modified at the top of [Arylic32.cpp](firmware/Arylic32.cpp).
+These variables must be modified in [Config.cpp](firmware/Config.cpp).

 Pins are Active-Low with an Internal PullUp and must be attached as defined in [Pins.h](firmware/Pins.h).